Professional Paper and Film 2D Digitizing

-All of our scannings is done on Contex large format scanners.
+All of our scanning is done on Contex large format scanners.

 The Digitizing Process

 Accuracy is a major concern in the digitizing process.
 Because we deal so much in the Aerospace industry, we are used to working with a tolerance of ±.005”.
 The problem is, especially in the Aerospace world, there is no such thing as an accurate Mylar.
-Unless you are inside the temperature-controlled room – while it is being plotted by a certified accurate plotter – by the time you walk outside it will be off.
+Unless you are inside the temperature-controlled room while it is being plotted by a certified accurate plotter, it will be off by the time you walk outside.
 Now imagine that Mylar 50-years later.

-We have taken several times 200-300 J-size Mylars – all in undimensioned space, where we had to scan this, calibrate these images, assemble these 200+ images, and then produce in Catia the leading edge(s) for several 767 Boeing models.
+We have taken several times 200-300 J-size Mylars – all in undimensioned space.
+We had to scan this, calibrate these images, assemble these 200+ images, and then produce in Catia the leading edge(s) for several 767 Boeing models.
 All good to ±.005” in 3D space – and certified by Boeing.

 Digitizing Services FAQ

 What is the accuracy of your digitizing process?

 We are proud to announce that we create digitized copies of old non-dimensioned drawings within the Aerospace ±.005” accuracy requirement.

 This is exactly the process we have used on several iterations of the 767-8, 300, and 300F.
 We would be required to scan 200-300 J-size Mylars, and with zero reference points, and no dimensions.
 Our next step was to create via FreeForm designs in Catia the 767 wings.
 All of which was then certified by Boeing.